Who Shall Build The Wall? Oh, Just Some Fox Dude Who Loves Licking Trump's Butt

 How a CEO's repeated appearances in conservative media might get him the border wall contract www.youtube.com

 As we've noted previously, Fisher also has other friends who have been pulling for him to get a big fat WALL contract.
-Fischer's a big campaign contributor to Trump's very good friend Sen. Kevin Cramer (R-North Dakota), and Cramer has previously bitched about the "arrogance" of the Army Corps when it refused to show him "proprietary information" on other companies' winning bids.
+Fisher's a big campaign contributor to Trump's very good friend Sen. Kevin Cramer (R-North Dakota), and Cramer has previously bitched about the "arrogance" of the Army Corps when it refused to show him "proprietary information" on other companies' winning bids.
 Cramer has taken up the case for Fisher, who argues that he can do the job cheaper and betterer than companies the Corps has already contracted with.
 And who knows, maybe Fisher has also promised to add extra sharp edges and killer bees to his segments of WALL.

 Sen. Cramer even seems to be acting as a spokesperson for Fisher, which is a heck of a constituent service!
 WaPo notes Cramer issued a statement specifying the company will be putting up 31 miles of new bollard fencing, and praising the deal in general: